Sheep and goats as pets

 Any breed of sheep or goat can be raised as a pet or companion.
 It is usually a matter of personal preference.
 However, many people prefer the miniature breeds of goats for pets (e.g. Nigerian Dwarf, Pygmy).

-There are also a few miniature breeds of sheep.
-Hair sheep are a good choice (for pets) since they don’t require shearing or docking.
+For sheep, hair sheep are a good choice (for pets) since they don’t require shearing or docking.
 Their coats contain a mixture of hair and wool that is shed annually.
-Since sheep and goats are herding animals, it is usually best to have two.
+Since sheep and goats are herding animals, it is usually best to have at least two.
+Several more are necessary for sheep to express their natural herding behavior.

 Polled sheep and disbudded goats